seler/ha-prd/README.md

    - Category: `Integration`
 2. Install the repository.
 Restart Home Assistant.
 3. Go to Settings ➜ Devices & services ➜ Add integration ➜ search for "Polskie Radio Dzieciom" and add it.
-4. Frontend card:
+4. Frontend card (manual):
-   - EITHER add this repository again in HACS as `Frontend` and install the resource, OR copy `www/community/prd-card/prd-card.js` to your `/config/www/prd-card/` directory.
+   - Copy `www/community/prd-card/prd-card.js` from this repository into your HA config at `/config/www/prd-card/prd-card.js` (create the folder if needed).
    - In Settings ➜ Dashboards ➜ Resources, add:
-     - URL: `/hacsfiles/prd-card/prd-card.js` (or `/local/prd-card/prd-card.js` if manually copied)
+     - URL: `/local/prd-card/prd-card.js`
      - Type: `module`
+   - If the card doesn't update after replacing the file, bump the resource URL with a version, e.g. `/local/prd-card/prd-card.js?v=2`, and hard-refresh the browser.

 ### Example card config